mtumilowicz/zio2-fiber-workshop/README.txt

     * https://medium.com/platform-engineer/understanding-jvm-architecture-22c0ddf09722

 ## jvm thread model
+* Type of Workloads
+    * CPU Work
+        * pure computational firepower without involving any interaction and communication with the outside world
     * Blocking I/O
+        * anything that involves reading from and writing to an external resource such as a file or a socket or web API
-  Inside Java, there are many methods that will put our thread to sleep.
-For example, if we call read on a socket and there is nothing to read right now because not enough bytes have been read from the other side over the TCP/IP protocol, then that will put our thread to sleep.
+        * inside Java, there are many methods that will put our thread to sleep
-    * What we refer to as blocking I/O is not necessarily just an I/O operation.
-Remember every time we use a lock we are also parking a thread.
-It goes to sleep, and it has to be woken up again.
-We refer to this entire class of operations as blocking I/O.
-* ZIO has one primary built-in fixed thread pool.
-This sort of workhorse thread pool is designed to be used for the majority of our application requirements.
-It has a certain number of threads in it and that stays constant over the lifetime of our application.
-    * Why is that the case?
-Well because for the majority of workloads in our applications, it does not actually help things to create more threads than the number of CPU cores.
-If we have eight cores, it does not accelerate any sort of processing to create more than eight threads.
-Because at the end of the day our hardware is only capable of running eight things at the same time.
-    * So for that reason, ZIO's default thread pool is fixed with a number of threads equal to the number of CPU cores.
-That is the best practice.
-That means that no matter how much work we create if we create a hundred thousand fibers, they will still run on a fixed number of threads.
-    * The ZIO#attemptBlocking is interruptible by default, but its interruption will not translate to JVM thread interruption.
-Instead, we can use ZIO#attemptBlockingInterrupt to translate the ZIO interruption of that effect into JVM thread interruption.

-    * What if though, we have a CPU Work operation that takes a really long time to run?
-Let's say 30 seconds it does pure CPU Work very computationally intensive?
-What happens if we take that single gigantic function and put that into a ZIO#attempt?
-In that case there is no way for the ZIO Runtime to force that fiber to yield to other fibers.
-        * In this situation, the ZIO Runtime cannot preserve some level of fairness, and that single big CPU operation monopolizes the underlying thread.
-It is not a good practice to monopolize the underlying thread.
-        * o how can we determine that our CPU Work can yield quickly or not?

-          If that overall CPU Work composes many ZIO operations, then due to the composition of ZIO operations, it has a chance to yield quickly to other fibers and doesn't monopolize a thread.
-          If that CPU work doesn't compose any ZIO operations, or we lift that from a legacy library, then the ZIO Runtime doesn't have any chance of yielding quickly to other fibers.
-So this fiber is going to monopolize the underlying thread.
-        * So as a rule of thumb, when we have a huge CPU Work that is not chunked with built-in ZIO operations, and thus going to monopolize the underlying thread, we should run that on a dedicated thread pool that is designed to perform CPU-driven tasks.
-    * ZIO has a special thread pool that can be used to do these computations.
-That's the blocking thread pool.
-The ZIO#blocking operator and its variants (see here) can be used to run a big CPU Work on a dedicated thread.
-So, it doesn't interfere with all the other work that is going on simultaneously in the ZIO Runtime system.
+            * example: read on a socket and there is nothing to read
     * Asynchronous I/O
-  The third category is asynchronous I/O, and we refer to it as Async Work.
-Async Work is code that whenever it runs into something that it needs to wait on, instead of blocking and parking the thread, it registers a callback, and returns immediately.
+        * is code that whenever it runs into something that it needs to wait on, instead of blocking and parking the thread, it registers a callback, and returns immediately
-  * It allows us to register a callback and when that result is available then our callback will be invoked.
-Callbacks are the fundamental way by which all async code on the JVM works.
-There is no mechanism in the JVM right now to support async code natively, but once that would happen in the future, probably in the Loom project, it will simplify a lot of things.
+            * when the result is available then our callback will be invoked
+        * callbacks are the fundamental way by which all async code on the JVM works
+            * no mechanism to support async code natively
-  * The drawback of callbacks is they are not so pretty and fun to work with.
+            * drawback: not pretty and fun to work with
 * Most of the ZIO operations that one would expect to be blocking do actually not block the underlying thread, but they offer blocking semantics managed by ZIO.
 For example, every time we see something like ZIO.sleep or when we take something from a queue (queue.take) or offer something to a queue (queue.offer) or if we acquire a permit from a semaphore (semaphore.withPermit) and so forth, we are just blocking semantically without actually blocking an underlying thread
     * If we use the corresponding methods in Java, like Thread.sleep or any of its lock machinery, then those methods are going to block a thread.
 So this is why we say that ZIO is 100% non-blocking, while Java threads are not.
 * 2.2) Heap Area (Shared among Threads)